 3. Have students write about the situations they shared in their groups.
 When they are finished, have them read aloud their writings to the whole class.
-If it is not possible for students to write, have them take turns telling the whole class about the examples of life connections that they thought of.
+If it is not possible for students to write, have them take turns telling the whole class about the examples of actions and consequences that they thought of.